Android-for-Python/Common-Gestures-Example/README.md

 Two finger pinch/spread uses the cursor location as focus.
 Note that the cursor may move significantly during a pinch/spread.

-A two finger vertical move is interpreted by a touch pad as a mouse wheel event.
+A two finger move is interpreted by a touch pad as the equivalent mouse wheel event.
+A two finger tap generates a `cg_two_finger_tap()` callback.

 ### Mac

 Two finger pinch/spread is not available.

-Two finger sideways move (meaning swipe on a Mac) is not available.
+Use `Command` and `vertical scroll`.

 Force Click (deep press) is reported as a long press, this is a happy coincidence and not by design.

 ### iOS
-?
+Not tested

 ### Linux
-?
+Not tested

 ### Rasberry
-?
+Not tested

+## Acknowledgement

+A big thank you to Elliot for his analysis, constructive suggestions, and testing.